Jungle Movement of Gilan: Early Jangal movement (1915–18)

 In years that followed, the movement's guerrillas, Jangalis, fought against foreign invaders.
 They initially defeated the armies of two landowners, and a force consisting of 550 Russians and 50 Persian Cossacks.
 However, they were nearly destroyed in January 1916 by Nikolai Baratov's forces.
 Still, they managed to defend themselves and recovered, taking control of large amounts of territory in Gilan, even taxing Gilakis.
 While the Jangalis were described as "small landowners in Gilan" that advocated armed insurgency, they were strong enough to resist the advances of the Russian Empire, leading the British to become the major military presence in the region instead.
 After the Russian Revolution in 1917, Marxists within Iran became more organized and began collaborating with the Jangal movement, with many of these new revolutionaries directly influenced by the Bolsheviks.
 Later, these Marxists would end up forming the Tudeh Party.
 Even so, there were undoubtedly differences since Mirza supported land reforms but not land redistribution.

 Near the end of 1917, the Jangalis organized the Committee of Union of Islam, since they were affiliated with the Union of Islam movement, which was "bourgeois-nationalist" with democratic elements, with members on the committee mainly comprising landlords and merchants.
 Still, they drew up a proposed constitution which accepted "private property in land" with certain limitations but also called for equality, majority rule, and freedom.
-Even with this, the Jangalis failed to change relations between landlords and peasants, but they did continue to hold an anti-absolutist, anti-imperialist, and nationalist position displayed in their newspaper, Jangal, launched in 1917.
+Even with this, the Jangalis failed to change relations between landlords and peasants, but they did continue to hold an anti-absolutist, anti-imperialist, and nationalist position displayed in their magazine, Jangal, launched in 1917.
 In December, after the October Revolution in Russia, the Anzali Revolutionary Committee, made up of Bolsheviks and Socialist Revolutionaries and led by Anton Cheliabin, was created.
 However, the committee and its Red Guards did struggle to control Russian forces in the region, as many Russians opposed the Bolsheviks.
 In years that followed, it was clear that the Jangal movement was gaining strength as disorder and insecurity, such as the famine of 1917–19, swept the country.

 The British did not take Mirza's successes lightly, and sent intelligence agent Edward Noel to assassinate Mirza.
 Noel was arrested before he could take any such action.
-Colonel Stokes and General Lionel Dunsterville (whose troops were lightly referred to as Dunsterforce) were further agitated by Mirza's refusal to let British forces pass through Gilan on their way up north, while Mirza had approved and guaranteed Russian troops returning north safe passage.
+Colonel Stokes and General Lionel Dunsterville (whose troops were informally referred to as Dunsterforce) were further agitated by Mirza's refusal to let British forces pass through Gilan on their way up north, while Mirza had approved and guaranteed safe passage for Russian troops returning north.
 British forces attacked Rasht as a result, and even bombed Mirza's residence using airplanes.
 An ultimatum was issued to Mirza by the British to surrender.